 The following sentences make certain presuppositions.
 What are they?

-(a) The police ordered the minors to stop smoking.
+- a) The police ordered the minors to stop smoking.

-(b) That her pet turtle ran away made Emily very sad.
+- b) That her pet turtle ran away made Emily very sad.

-(c) Even Fred passed.
+- c) Even Fred passed.

-(d) Lisa wants more popcorn.
+- d) Disa wants more popcorn.

-That the minors were smoking.
+- e) Jill went into a nearby house.